thorbenortmann/emoji-hero-vr-database/vi_database_construction/a_training_validation_and_test_split/README.md

-# Training, Validation and Test Split
+# VI.A.
+Training, Validation and Test Split

 At the beginning of this step, we have labels for 1,921 images (see [labels.csv](label.csv)).
 These labels resulted from the agreement between three annotators,